Thread Agave (Agave filifera) Care Indoors, Propagation, Problems and Solutions

 Decrease watering significantly in the cold season to maintain the soil barely moist as growth is minimal at this time.

-Avoiding wetting the center of the rosette as it can lead to rotting and water from the bottom instead.
+Avoiding wetting the center of the rosette as it can lead to rotting and water from the bottom instead Use water that is at room temperature to avoid plant shock as it can cause reduced growth.

-Ensure that the soil is free-draining and the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot and eventual death of the plant.
+Ensure that the soil is free-draining and the pot has a drainage hole to avoid getting soggy soil as Thread-leaf Agave does not like sitting in waterlogged soil.
+It is one of the plants with low water needs.

 Light Requirements